exosphere-project/exosphere/docs/governance.md

 ## Meetings

-Time zones permitting, Maintainers are expected to participate in the public developer meeting, the time and coordinates of which are stated in [README.md](../README.md#collaborate-with-us).
+Time zones permitting, Maintainers are expected to participate in the community meeting, the time and coordinates of which are stated in [README.md](../README.md#collaborate-with-us).

 Maintainers will also have closed meetings in order to discuss security reports or Code of Conduct violations.
 Such meetings should be scheduled by any Maintainer on receipt of a security issue or CoC violation report.
 All current Maintainers must be invited to such closed meetings.

 ## Code of Conduct

-[Code of Conduct](code-of-conduct.md) violations by community members will be discussed and resolved on the private maintainer chat.
+[Code of Conduct](code-of-conduct.md) violations by community members will be discussed and resolved on the [private maintainer chat](https://matrix.to/#/#exosphere-maint:matrix.org).

 ## Security Response Team